One of the most crushing feelings you can encounter when working with lighting comes when things don’t work right!

 Then, whip out the manuals for your fixtures to be sure the modes are set right – if I fixture is supposed to be in 4 channel mode, but it’s actually in 7 channel mode, then you’re going to have problems!

-If you’ve had your rig setup for awhile and not changed anything, then you can skip this step and move forward to checking your cables – the cause of most DMX issues!
+If you’ve had your rig setup for a while and not changed anything, then you can skip this step and move forward to check your cables and connections…

 This gives me enough light to see what’s happening, but not too much that I’m blinded.
 It also gives me a quick chance to check that the lights are in the correct addresses and placed in the proper places.

-As I alluded to above, the DMX indicator lights on fixtures aren’t always 100% accurate, and that is why I run a chase across the fixtures – to make sure they are actively responding to data.
+As I mentioned above, the DMX indicator lights on fixtures aren’t always 100% accurate, and that is why I run a chase across the fixtures – to make sure they are actively responding to data.